Chapter 1: Goddamnit, Not This Again

 He hummed.
 "Dunno.
 Have you seen Dead Poet's Society?"

 Chip shook his head.
 "No." Leaf hopped up and changed the DVDs.
 When he sat back down, he grabbed a pillow and placed it in Chip's lap.
-He curled up on the couch where he had been previously sitting and laid his head down on the pillow.
+He curled up where he had been previously sitting and laid his head down on the pillow.
 Chip ran his fingers through Leaf's hair as the TV turned on.

 He didn't remember falling asleep, but when he woke up, a shirtless boy was playing the saxophone in a cave onscreen.
 As his brain desperately attempted to rationalize what he was seeing, he ran his hand through Leaf's hair.
 His fingers caught a knot, causing him to pull his hair.
 He wasn't sure if Leaf was even awake, but he swore he had heard a faint moan from him when he had accidentally pulled his hair.